mrINEX/learn-English/Course 3 English.md

 words: springe, shoes, [flat], [high-heeled], [heel], high, [trainers], pair, often, usually, sometimes, [rarely], always, never,
       springe clothes, [high-heeled shoes], [flat shoes - flats], a pair of trainers, three pairs of flip-flops, my pair of flat shoes, one pair of high-heeled shoes, [I often], [We usually], [when it rains],
 sentence:  I usually wear jeans on Friday.
 [She rarely wears high-heeled shoes.]
 I never wear mittens in winter.
 In springe girls always wear deautiful dresses.
 You don't wear socks with sandals.

+27.07
+words: [BELONG - belong], [unity], improve,
+      [by your side],
+sentence: [Take me home.]
+Do you wear a fur coat in winter?
+Do they wear raincoats in summer?
+Do we wear shorts [at] work?
+Does she often wear trainers?
+Does he wear these shorts?
+Do you wear stockings?
+What does Olga wear in autumn?
+[What do you wear?]